qrider71/tacho/README.md

         Tacho : avg: 100.01ms / 95% conf. interval 0.00 / min: 100.009ms / max: 100.018ms / stddev 0.00 ms / n_recommended 1
         Tacho : avg: 109.80ms / 95% conf. interval 6.02 / min: 103ms / max: 119ms / stddev 6.87 ms / n_recommended 6

 In this example the executable "MyProgramm" was run 5 times.
+PerTacho captured 3 performance data items from the output.
+From this data the table as shown above is generated (and displayed because of the -tachoShowDetails command line option).

-The executable wrote 3 performance data items to the standard output.
-The first column shows the total execution time, the last 3 colums show the captured execution time data from the output.
+The first column shows the total execution time, the last 3 columns show the captured execution time data from the output.
 All data is transformed to milliseconds.

 # Installation